Novel and Adaptive Thinking, Innovation, Collaboration and Transdisciplinarity in the Classroom

 "STEM Activities for Middle School Students: - IVCC."
 N.p., n.d.
 Web.
 28 Mar.
 2017. http://www2.ivcc.edu/mimic/nsf/Middle%20School%20Activities/STEM%20Activities%20Handbook.pdf

 "WELCOME TO SCIENCE TOY MAKER."
 MAKE HOMEMADE SCIENCE TOYS AND PROJECTS.
 N.p., n.d.
 Web.
 28 Mar.
 2017. http://www.sciencetoymaker.org

 Websites that could be useful for additional ideas:

 Several people have emailed me with further ideas to share and I'm happy to include them.
 So, here they are.
-You can click on the link to get to the site.
+You can click on the description to get to the associated site.